Common workplace injuries for tech businesses

 - Invest in ergonomic chairs, desks, keyboards, and mice.

-- Talk to your team about preventing repetitive motion injuries – some of the onus is on the person and their posture.
+- Talk to your team about preventing repetitive motion injuries.
+Some of the responsibility is on the person and their posture.

 - Encourage employees to come to you at early signs of pain.
 Often, a small investment in preventative measures (like a wrist rest) can reverse early complications.